kafawi/Daily-Coding-Problem/SOLUTIONS/p039/concept.md

          print(".")

 world::iterate()
-  to_check = for each cell in alive, get all neigbour cell set new_alive = set() for each cell in to_check:
+  to_check = for each cell in alive, get all neighbour cell set new_alive = set() for each cell in to_check:
     if check in alive:
-      if 2 or 3 neigbours are in alive: new_alive.add(cell)
+      if 2 or 3 neighbours are in alive: new_alive.add(cell)
     else:
-      if 3 neigbours are in alive: new_alive.add(cell) alive = new_alive
+      if 3 neighbours are in alive: new_alive.add(cell) alive = new_alive
   _get_world_bounderies()
 ```